splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

    :description: words

-Custom tags provide the flexibility of adding whatever metadata you're interested in to spans that you send to Splunk RUM.
-For example, if you want to send metadata by department, or customer tier, you can create custom span tags for each.
-This table shows the differences among the types of span tags in Splunk RUM.
+Define meaningful metadata with custom indexed tags so that you can group by and filter spans according to your interests.
+For example, if you want to sort spans by metadata according to department or customer tier, create custom span tags for each so that when your spans are ingested by Splunk RUM...

+This table explains the types of span tags in Splunk RUM and the use cases for each.

 .. list-table::
    :widths: 20 20 20